 "No, I know better."
 Their plans intersected here above Earth at its orbital station and McCoy had suggested getting together before they had to go their separate ways.

 Someone yelled, "Turn that up!
-Computer, elevate the ninth input!" and a newsfeed took the center large screen.
+Computer, elevate the ninth input!" and a newsfeed took the center large screen on the far wall.

-"Repeating our bulletin that just arrived-" The human woman - white, blonde, and middle-aged - announced, "Ambassador Sarek of Vulcan has left negotiations on Kachides to return home due to an illness.
-The diplomatic party's physician revealed the premier envoy has contracted Ehines Virus, a sickness that can be fatal to Vulcans.
+"Repeating our special bulletin -" The human woman - white, blonde, and middle-aged - announced, "Ambassador Sarek of Vulcan has left negotiations on Kachides to return home due to an illness.
+The diplomatic party's physician revealed the premier envoy has contracted the Ehines Virus, a sickness that can be fatal to Vulcans.
 We will bring you further details as we find them."